 Hidden Dangers in Water-Damaged Homes: Mold and Actinomycetes

-Russian Actinomycetes are a group of Gram-positive bacteria that occupy an intermediate position between bacteria and fungi.
-They form branched, filamentous structures resembling mold mycelium and are capable of producing spores.
-While many species of actinomycetes naturally occur in the environment and participate in the decomposition of organic matter, certain strains can become pathogenic and pose a threat to human health when they begin to proliferate indoors.
-What Are Actinomycet...
+Actinomycetes are a group of Gram-positive bacteria that occupy an intermediate position between bacteria and fungi.
+They form branched filamentous structures resembling mold mycelium and are capable of producing spores.
+While many species of actinomycetes are found in nature and play a role in the decomposition of organic matter, some strains can be pathogenic and pose a health risk when they begin to proliferate in the indoor environment.

 Bifidobacteria: The Key to a Healthy Microbiome and Strong Immunity